rhondanovah/springtime-fitbit/README.md

-# simple-fitbit
+# springtime-fitbit
-Simple Fitbit Watchface
+A Springtime Fitbit Watchface for Ionic, Versa and Versa Lite devices.